Cyber Security and Ethical Hacking Internship ...

 - Live Class

 Over the past few years Agile approaches, Scrum and Scaled Agile Framework, have gained a lot of popularity in the project management industry.
 Unlike Scrum, SAFe is the perfect technique for adopting Agile at an enterprise scale.
 In this article, we’ll look at Scrum vs SAFe, and their differences and similarities.
+If you want to go beyond this blog & understand Scrum, you can visit our CSM Certification.
 Once you know more about how each approach is unique, you’ll be able to choose the best framework among them.

 Scrum is a lightweight agile framework, within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value.